mjbuckley/wikipedia-rating-project/_includes/home.md

 ## How it works

 The Wikipedia Rating Project works by building on top of the WordPress platform.
 The project consists of a plugin and theme that are added to a WordPress site to create a fully functioning reviews site.
 WordPress sites are relatively simple to set up, inexpensive to host, and easy for non-technical contributors to understand.
-The plugin and theme install in a matter of second and require very little set up.
+The plugin and theme install in a matter of seconds and require very little set up.
 Download links and more detailed information on the individual components can be found on the site links below.

 * The [Wikipedia Rating Project Plugin](https://github.com/mjbuckley/wikipedia-rating-project-plugin) site
 * The [Wikipedia Rating Project Theme](https://github.com/mjbuckley/wikipedia-rating-project-theme) site